skadauke/rwb-train/README.md

 6. Create a hosted zone in Route 53 for your domain name.
 (If you just registered the domain name, Route 53 will have created a hosted zone for you).
 Within the hosted zone, create a new DNS record (record type **A**) that points the host name to the IP of your server.
 Be sure to use the **Elastic IP** for the IP.
 For more information, see [here](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-ec2-instance.html).

+7. **Important**: if you created a hosted zone for a domain that you had previously registered, you must change the name servers on the domain registration to match the authoritative domain servers in the **NS** record of the hosted zone.
+In Route 53, go to **registered domains** -> click on your domain -> click **Add or edit name servers**.

+8. In the hosted zone, change the TTL of the NS record to 60 seconds.
+Note: *it may take a long time for the DNS to work*.
+To make sure there aren't any issues, see [this page](https://aws.amazon.com/premiumsupport/knowledge-center/partial-dns-failures/) for troubleshooting advice.

-7. Log into the machine, substituting `<path-to-your-pem-file>` for the path to the `.pem` key file, and `<your_server>` for either the elastic IP address or the domain name of the server.
+8. Log into the machine, substituting `<path-to-your-pem-file>` for the path to the `.pem` key file, and `<your_server>` for either the elastic IP address or the domain name of the server.

 ```bash
 ssh -i <path-to-your-pem-file> ubuntu@<your_server>